sassoftware/virk/README.md

 ## Prerequisites for VIRK
 Each item that is included in the resource kit provides a document that describes its specific prerequisites and functionality.

-As an example, a functioning [Ansible Controller](http://docs.ansible.com/ansible/latest/intro_installation.html) is required to run  the Ansible playbooks that are included in the [Pre-Installation Playbook](playbooks/pre-install-playbook) section.
+For example, a functioning [Ansible Controller](http://docs.ansible.com/ansible/latest/intro_installation.html) is required to run  the Ansible playbooks that are included in the [Pre-Installation Playbook](playbooks/pre-install-playbook) section.
 A list of the available playbooks is provided.

 ## Support
 SAS Technical Support does not provide support for the contents of this resource kit.
 However, you are welcome to submit issues and pull requests in GitHub.